-This occurs when too much or too little of certain vitamins or minerals, such as ammonia, cross the blood-brain barrier and cause neurological failure.
+This occurs when too much or too few specific vitamins or minerals, such as ammonia, cross the blood-brain barrier and cause neurological failure.

 Certain medications, such as anticonvulsants (used to treat epilepsy) and barbiturates (used for sedation), can affect brain responses.

 When the heart does not pump enough oxygen throughout the body, the brain is affected.
-Risk Factors for Asterixis Almost anything that affects brain function can lead to asterixis.
+Risk Factors for Asterixis Almost anything involving brain function can lead to asterixis.

 A stroke occurs when blood flow to part of the brain is restricted.

-This can happen due to a blood clot blocking an artery or due to a narrowing of the arteries due to things like smoking or high blood pressure.
+This can happen due to a blood clot blocking an artery or narrowing the streets due to smoking or high blood pressure.